vespa-engine/docker-image-dev/README.md

     cd $HOME/git/docker-image-dev/dev/centos7
     docker build -t vespaengine/vespa-dev-centos7:latest .

-Use this for testing or if the Docker image (for any reason) is not available from Docker Hub.
+Use this for testing if doing changes to the Docker image.

 ### Build Vespa